1974–75 Kentucky Colonels season: ABA Eastern Division Semifinals

-Eastern Division Finals
+ABA Eastern Division Finals

 The Spirits of St. Louis had finished the regular season in third place in the Eastern Division 26 games behind the Nets and Colonels with a record of 32–52.
 The Nets had claimed Game 1 in their Eastern Division Semifinals series against the Spirits but St. Louis had roared back to reel off four straight wins to advance against the favored Nets, claiming the spot against the Colonels in the Eastern Division semifinals.

 Game 1 of the Eastern Division semifinals was played in Louisville on April 21.
 Kentucky won 112–99 despite Freddie Lewis' 35 points.
 Game 2 on April 23 saw the Colonels win at home 108–103 despite Marvin Barnes' 43 points.

 The series then moved to St. Louis on April 25.
 The Spirits had lagged in attendance all season but outdrew the Colonels' first two crowds in the series as 10,142 showed up for Game 3.
 Freddie Lewis scored 32 points and St. Louis defeated Kentucky 103–97.
 Game 4 saw Artis Gilmore lead all scorers with 33 as the Colonels beat the Spirits 117–98 before 11,688 fans on April 27.

 The Spirits and Colonels met for Game 5 in Louisville on April 28.
 Kentucky's crowd of 8,726 was less than either of the two St. Louis crowds, and Marvin Barnes scored 35 points for the Spirits.
 Kentucky still won 123–103 and the Colonels advanced to the ABA Finals for the third time.